Azure/azure-functions-powershell-worker/README.md

 > Note: Remember to remove `"AzureWebJobsScriptRoot"` environment variable after you have finished debugging, because it will also influence the `func` CLI tool.

+### Packaging

+To package the PowerShell Language Worker as a nupkg, do the following:

+* `cd azure-functions-powershell-worker`
+* `dotnet publish`
+* `cd package`
+* `dotnet pack`

+That will place a `Microsoft.Azure.Functions.PowerShellWorker.*.nupkg` in:

+`azure-functions-powershell-worker/package/bin/Debug`

+It pulls the contents of the publish folder in:

+`azure-functions-powershell-worker/src/bin/Debug/netcoreapp2.1/publish`

+if you specify a different Configuration or TargetFramework that will be honored.